Saibot393/droplet/README.md

 ## Scene drag & drop
 This allows the GM to quickly transfer players from one scene to another by dragging their name from the bottom left list to a scene in the nav bar at the top

+### Languages:

+The module contains an English, and a German translation.
+If you want additional languages to be supported [let me know](https://github.com/Saibot393/droplet/issues).

+---

+**If you have suggestions, questions, or requests for additional features please [let me know](https://github.com/Saibot393/droplet/issues).**